alexisrosuel/TrackingHMM/README.md

 ## How to use
-You can launch the project with the `main.py` script.
+You can launch the project with the `main.py` script in the `src` folder.

 #### Source